Apollo

 We like value – buying a dollar of assets for 50 cents, for example – but

-may be good enough to base decisions on the numbers alone.
-In Asia, management
+(perhaps) be good enough to base decisions on numbers alone.
+In Asia,

-integrity is paramount.
-We also prefer "operating assets", which generate
+management integrity is paramount.
+We also prefer "operating assets",

-cash or will do so in future, rather than "dead assets" reliant on the
+which generate cash or will do so in future, rather than "dead assets"

 -